ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Experiments

-Our quantitative analysis (Please refer to Appendix \ref{app: quantitative-analysis}) shows a positive correlation between CoAE success rate and the final solution success rate.
-In cases that have more successful executed subtasks, particularly those with a CoAE success rate of 1, are more likely to generate successful or passing final solutions.
-Intuitively, the failures in the exploration chain, such as wrong API usage could propagate through API interactions and affect the generation of final solutions.
-Therefore, we wonder if we can enhance ExploraCoder by improving the success rate in each API invocation subtask.
+In multi-API tasks, subsequent API invocations often depend on the outputs of earlier APIs.
+A failure in a dependent API could cascade into subsequent API invocations, regardless of whether their usage is correct.
+In ExploraCoder, unresolved subtasks could hinders the accuracy of the complete solution.
+An advancement of CoAE's step-wise code generation is the API failures can be observed in early stage.
+This provides the opportunity to debug on the intermediate codes, which proves to outperform debugging on full code in Section \ref{subsec:RQ3_baselines}.

-To this end, we designed an enhanced ExploraCoder* by introducing an extra self-debug step into the CoAE.
-When the exploration tries reaches a threshold number and no candidate code is executable, instead of keep exploring more candidates codes, we enhance the exploitation of the existing candidates by prompting LLMs to debug on the failed ones.
-Table \ref{tab:ExploraCoder-debug} shows that ExploraCoder* significantly boosts the final solution's quality, achieving an average increase of 50.33\% in success@1 and 68\% in pass@1.
+To this end, we designed an enhanced ExploraCoder* by integrating a self-debug mechanism into CoAE.
+When all the candidate codes are non-executable, we exploit the failed API usage experience by debugging.
+Figure \ref{fig:ExploraCoder_debug} shows ExploraCoder* significantly boosts the final solution's quality on two models across two benchmarks, achieving an average relative increase of 55.8\% in pass@1 and 71.3\% in success@1.
+More quantitative analysis of CoAE is provided in Appendix \ref{app: quantitative-analysis}.